tstillwell/appengine_multiblog/README.md

 http://cloud.google.com/appengine/docs/standard/python/console/using-custom-domains-and-ssl

+To create a project on GCP, log into the Google Cloud Platform console and choose the option to Create a Project- if you're using appspot domain this is where you choose your domain name.
+The Project ID is the name of your site and cannot be changed once you choose it, so be sure it's the one you want.

-The second step involves uploading the code the project once it is created so the app can start handling requests.
+The second step involves uploading the code to the project so the app can start handling requests.

 There are 3 YAML files that need to be deployed with the command to ensure the app works properly.